manymoments/manymoments.github.io/_posts/2019-12-07-consensus-model-for-FLP.md

 The magic moment of any consensus protocol is when a protocol reaches a committed configuration.
 Note that this event happens much before any party can actually decide!

-We choose to use new names to these definitions which we feel provide a more intuitive and modern viewpoint.
+We choose to use new names to these definitions, which we feel provide a more intuitive and modern viewpoint.
 The classical names are *bivalent* for uncommitted and *univalent* for committed.